-You can also integrate your Facebook page with your Shopify store, in effect turning your Facebook page into an online store.
+You can also integrate your Facebook page with your Shopify store.
+In effect, it will turn your Facebook page into an online store.

 Leveraging Customer Data

-eCommerce sellers have easy, instant access to information about customers and their shopping history and habits that can be used in developing marketing strategies and promotional campaigns.
-Shopify enables you to apply specific filters to generate customer lists based on such information as their location and purchase history.
+eCommerce sellers have easy, instant access to information about customers.
+Their shopping history and habits that can be used in developing marketing strategies and promotional campaigns.
+Shopify enables you to apply specific filters to generate customer lists.
+They include such information as their location and purchase history.

-Though customers can check out as guests, enabling them to create a customer account during the checkout process promotes repeat business and builds a relationship with your brand.
+Though customers can check out as guests, enable them to create a customer account during the checkout process.
+It will help them to build a relationship with your brand.
 Analyzing customer data can help you refine your keywords and meta tags to help drive more traffic to your Shopify store.

-If you’re seriously considering getting involved in online sales, check out some of the many blogs and forums dedicated to eCommerce discussions.
+If you’re seriously considering getting involved in online sales, check out blogs and forums dedicated to eCommerce discussions.
 Listen to the voice of experience, and you, too, can find financial freedom as an online entrepreneur.
 Find out how you to finance the growth of your business here.